RodriguesRBruno/DataPrepPipelines/pipeline_examples/rano/README.md

 ![DAG view in Airflow](readme_images/dag_list.png)

 ### 5.1 Manual Approval Steps
-The automatic Tumor Segmentations must be manually validated before the Pipelin concludes.
+The automatic Tumor Segmentations must be manually validated before the Pipeline concludes.
 To help with finding the DAGs that are awaiting for Manual Approval, we recomend filtering DAGs by the `Prepare For Manual Review` tag, which corresponds to the final task run before the manual approval step.
 The Figure below shows a DAG list view in this situation, with the DAG filter in red:

 ![DAGs ready for Manual Review](readme_images/dags_manual_review.png)

 In the Figure above, Subjects AAAC_1/2008.03.031 and AAAC_2/2001.01.01 are ready for manual review, signalled by the `Recent Tasks`  (in blue) column having a light blue circle, indicating a task with status `Up for Reschedule`.
-This status means that none of the conditions defined in step `prepare_for_manual_review` of the YAML file (`dags_from_yaml/rano.yaml`) have been met yet, and therefore the pipelin is waiting for their manual completion by a user.
+This status means that none of the conditions defined in step `prepare_for_manual_review` of the YAML file (`dags_from_yaml/rano.yaml`) have been met yet, and therefore the pipeline is waiting for their manual completion by a user.
 The procedure for Manual Review is described in Sections [5.1](#51-manual-approval-steps---tumor-segmentation) and [5.2](#52-brain-mask-correction).
 Subject AAAC_1/2012.01.02 on the other hand, has a currently running task, signalled in lime green, and therefore is not ready for manual review yet.

 #### 5.1.1 Tumor Segmentation
 Once the segmentation for a given subject is ready for review, it will be available at the following path: